mdil-pung/MgOCaO2022data/README.md

-This is the data repository for the publication of K. Lee, Y, Park, and S. Han:
+This is the data repository for the publication of K. Lee, Y. Park, and S. Han:

 [*Ab initio* construction of full phase diagram of MgO-CaO eutectic system using neural network interatomic potentials](https://arxiv.org/abs/2208.11863).